Angione-Lab/Tutorials_Combining_ML_and_GSMM/Tissue Specific FBA/README.md

 ## Prerequisites

-It is required to install the following dependencies in order to be able to run the files:
+The following dependencies are required in order to complete the flux balance analysis:

 ### MATLAB
 https://uk.mathworks.com/downloads/